21 Comments

 Just lovely.
 Too often, those of us who live without manual skills tend to forget their gift—along with the heart and generosity of those who have them.—Most of us tend to live within the confines of our chosen safety nets.
 You have reminded us how easy it can be to broaden our worlds.

-Kathy Miller's avatar
+Kathy Miller and RIFF's avatar

 Enjoyed the read, thanks.